Gen Digital: 2000 to 2014

 Salem was abruptly fired in 2012 for disappointing earnings performance and replaced by Steve Bennett, a former CEO of Intuit and GE executive.
 In January 2013, Bennett announced a major corporate reorganization, with the goal of reducing costs and improving Symantec's product line.
 He said that sales and marketing "had been high costs but did not provide quality outcomes".
 He concluded that "Our system is just broken".

 Robert Enderle of CIO.com reviewed the reorganization and noted that Bennett was following the General Electric model of being product-focused instead of customer-focused.
 He concluded "Eliminating middle management removes a large number of highly paid employees.
 This will tactically improve Symantec's bottom line but reduce the skills needed to ensure high-quality products in the long term."

-In March 2014, Symantec fired Steve Bennett from his CEO position and named Michael Brown as interim president and chief executive.
-Including the interim CEO, Symantec has had 3 CEOs in less than two years.
-On September 25, 2014, Symantec announced the appointment of Michael A. Brown as its president and chief executive officer.
-Brown had served as the company's interim president and chief executive officer since March 20, 2014.
-Mr. Brown has served as a member of the company's board of directors since July 2005 following the acquisition of VERITAS Software Corporation.
-Mr. Brown had served on the VERITAS board of directors since 2003.
+In March 2014, Symantec fired Steve Bennett as CEO and named Michael Brown as interim president and chief executive.
+Including the interim CEO, Symantec had three CEOs in less than two years.
+On September 25, 2014, Symantec announced the appointment of Brown as its president and CEO.
+Brown had been interim president and CEO since March 20, 2014, and a member of the board of directors since July 2005 following the acquisition of Veritas Software.
+Brown had been on the Veritas board since 2003.

 2014 information management business spin-off

 On October 9, 2014, Symantec declared that the company would separate into two independent publicly traded companies by the end of 2015.
 Symantec will continue to focus on security, while a new company will be established focusing on information management.
-Symantec confirmed on January 28, 2015, that the information management business would be called Veritas Technologies Corporation, marking a return of the Veritas name.
-In August 2015, Symantec agreed to sell Veritas to a private equity group led by The Carlyle Group for $8 billion.
+Symantec confirmed on January 28, 2015, that the information management business would be called Veritas Technologies, marking a return of the Veritas name.
+In August 2015, Symantec agreed to sell Veritas to a private equity group led by the Carlyle Group for $8 billion.
 The sale was completed by February 2016, turning Veritas into a privately owned company.